szabogabriel/Tutorials/Docker/Java_native_SCGI_handler.md

 * a small PoC project for my jSCGI library
 * to try out Docker with native Java app

-The idea is to create a small form handler.
+The idea is to create a small HTTP POST form handler.
 The frontend is hosted via Nginx which connects to a SCGI server.
 For the SCGI server I will be using my jSCGI implementation of it (https://github.com/szabogabriel/jSCGI) as a basis and the additional logic will reside in a new project.
 After testing out the library, a native version of the Java application will be created and run in a separate Docker image.

 We will end up with 4 Docker images.
 Nginx, Java runtime via JVM, Java runtime with native, Graalvm compiler.